Judicial corporal punishment: Jersey, Guernsey and Isle of Man

+United Arab Emirates

+Legal punishments in the United Arab Emirates until 2020 included forced amputations and flogging; "eye for an eye" punishments were also part of Emirati national legislation.

 United States

 American colonies judicially punished in a variety of forms, including whipping, stocks, the pillory and the ducking stool.
 In the 17th and 18th centuries, whipping posts were considered indispensable in American and English towns.
 Starting in 1776, George Washington strongly advocated and utilised judicial corporal punishment in the Continental Army, with due process protection, obtaining in 1776 authority from the Continental Congress to impose 100 lashes, more than the previous limit of 39.
 In his 1778 Bill for Proportioning Crimes and Punishments, Thomas Jefferson provided up to 15 lashes for individuals pretending to witchcraft or prophecy, at the jury's discretion; castration for men guilty of rape, polygamy or sodomy, and a minimum half-inch hole bored in the nose cartilage of women convicted of those sex crimes.
 In 1781, Washington requested legal authority from the Continental Congress to impose up to 500 lashes, as there was still a punishment gap between 100 lashes and the death penalty.
 The Founders believed whipping and other forms of corporal punishment effectively promoted pro-social and discouraged anti-social behavior.
 Two later presidents, Abraham Lincoln and Theodore Roosevelt, advocated judicial corporal punishment as punishment for wife-beating.

 In the United States, judicial flogging was last used in 1952 in Delaware when a wife-beater got 20 lashes.
 In Delaware, the criminal code permitted floggings until 1972.
 One of the major objections to judicial corporal punishment in the United States was that it was unpleasant to administer.